firecmsco/firecms/website/versioned_docs/version-1.0.0/index.md

 When editing an entity, FireCMS offers a nested system of side dialogs that allow to navigate through **subcollections** and access custom views (such as a custom form, or a blog preview).
-This functionality can be also accessed programmatically though the hook `useSideEntityController`.

 FireCMS includes **more than 15 built-in fields** with hundreds of customization and validation options.
 The components have been meticulously crafted for a